Transforming Your Pool: A Comprehensive Guide to Pool Remodeling in Arizona

 1. Drain the Pool

 The remodel begins by safely draining the pool.
-This involves using a submersible pump to remove all water, directing it to the sewer clean out or an appropriate drainage area per local regulations.
+This involves using a submersible pump to remove all water, directing it to the sewer cleanout or an appropriate drainage area per local regulations.
 This step can take a few hours to a day, depending on the pool’s size.

 2. Pool Interior Chip Out

 Next, the existing interior surface is chipped away to prepare for upgrades or repairs.
 This involves removing old plaster, tiles, or other finishes using specialized tools like pneumatic chipping hammers and angle grinders.
 The goal is to expose the underlying structure to assess for cracks, leaks, or other damage.
-This step is labor-intensive and can be noisy, often taking 1-2 day depending on the pool’s condition and size.
+This step is labor-intensive and can be noisy, often taking 1-2 days depending on the pool’s condition and size.
 Debris is cleared away the same day via truck, and the surface is cleaned to ensure a solid foundation for the next phases.

 3. Pool Modifications

 With the interior exposed, structural and functional modifications are made.
 This step addresses any repairs, such as fixing cracks in the pool shell or replacing outdated plumbing and electrical systems.
-It’s also when major upgrades are implemented, like reshaping the pool, modifying deck or coping, adding a spa, or installing new features such as waterfalls, tanning ledges (Baja Shelf, Beach Entry, Sun Shelf), dedicated suctions lines, automatic water levelers, new plumbing returns and suction lines, or energy-efficient equipment (e.g., variable-speed pumps or LED lighting).
+It’s also when major upgrades are implemented, like reshaping the pool, modifying the deck or coping, adding a spa, or installing new features such as waterfalls, tanning ledges (Baja Shelf, Beach Entry, Sun Shelf), dedicated suction lines, automatic water levelers, new plumbing returns and suction lines, or energy-efficient equipment (e.g., variable-speed pumps or LED lighting).
 This phase varies widely in duration—anywhere from a few days to a couple of weeks—depending on the complexity of the changes.

-4. Pool Tile
+4. Pool Tile Installation

 Once modifications are complete, new tiles are installed to enhance the pool’s aesthetic and durability.
 Tiles are typically applied along the waterline, steps, or as decorative accents.
 Contractors carefully select materials like ceramic, porcelain, or glass mosaic tiles to match your design vision and withstand pool chemicals.
 The installation process involves precise cutting, setting, and grouting, ensuring a seamless and long-lasting finish.
 This step typically takes 2-5 days, depending on the intricacy of the design and the pool’s size.

-5. Interior Surface
+5. Interior Surface Resurfacing

 The pool’s interior is then resurfaced to create a smooth, attractive, and durable finish.
 Popular options include: